 The primary aim of field education is to provide a context which students may integrate classroom learning with actual practice.
 During this time, students can begin to develop a professional identity, to understand both personal and professional values, and cultivate their intervention skills.
-The majority of student client interaction should be in-person and not simulated clients or avatars although student learning experiences may be supplemented with simulations.
+Student client interaction must be in-person and not simulated clients or avatars although student learning experiences may be supplemented with simulations.
+Student client interaction must be inperson and not simulated clients or avatars although student learning experiences may be supplemented with simulations.
+Supplemental simulation or avatar learning experiences are not counted toward the minimum of 424 field hours in the BSW program.
 In-person contact includes contact with real clients and constituencies through remote access such as phone, video, Telehealth, and live online meetings and trainings.